-On Page SEO Checker recommendations are based on domains that are already ranking in the top 10 for keywords in your campaign.
+On Page SEO Checker recommendations are based on domains already ranking in the top 10 for keywords in your campaign.

-Click on the Ideas buttons under the Optimization Ideas tab to review all optimization suggestions.
-You’ll get different types of ideas based on content, SERP features, backlinks etc.
+Click the Ideas buttons under the Optimization Ideas tab to review all optimization suggestions.
+You’ll get different ideas based on content, SERP features, backlinks, etc.

 Repeat this analysis with each pair of keywords and pages, focusing on your top 10-20 highest priority keywords you’ve picked earlier.